reactioncommerce/reaction-docs/public-docs/graphql-resolvers-file-structure.md

 };
 ```

-You could save that file as `resolvers.js` in `/server/no-meteor` in the payments plugin, and then import it and register it:
+You could save that file as `resolvers.js` in the payments plugin, and then import it and register it:

 ```js
 import resolvers from "./resolvers";